prairiepostgres/website/src/content/sections/testimonial.md

 # Testimonials
 testimonials:
+  - name: "PGDay Chicago community sponsorship"
+    date: "2025-03-26"
+    content: "Prairie Postgres is proud to be a community sponsor of PGDay Chicago!
+See you on Friday April 25 at 540 W Madison!"

   - name: "PGDay Chicago student discounts"
     date: "2025-03-14"
     content: "We have a limited number of 50% discount codes for **[PGDay Chicago](https://2025.pgdaychicago.org/)** occurring Friday April 25, available exclusively to attendees of Student PG DATA Day on Thursday the 24th at the same location, 540 W Madison.
 We'll be giving these out to attendees who expressed interest in attending PGDay Chicago on registration.
 If you didn't tick that radiobutton, you can still email us at contact@prairiepostgres.org to get on the waiting list.</br>See you on April 24th!"